Learning Objectives Self-Check

 Read through the following statements/questions.
 You should be able to answer all of these after reading through the content on this page.
 I suggest writing or typing out your answers, but if nothing else, say them out loud to yourself.

-If you haven't done this already, the next time you hear or read an economic report, or hear a politician discuss economics policy, pay attention to how much focus is on growth.
-The tax cuts passed at the end of 2017 in the U.S. provide a great example of this.
-"Economic growth" was often cited as the main purpose of the bill.
+If you haven't done this already, the next time you hear or read an economic report, or hear a politician discuss economic policy, pay attention to how much focus is on growth.
+The tax cuts passed at the end of 2017 in the U.S. provide a great example of this, as do the more recent Covid relief bill.
+"Economic growth" was often cited as the main purpose of the tax bill, and Covid relief to a lesser extent.
+One of the major economic concerns expressed with regards to the Covid-19 pandemic is "contraction," i.e. negative growth.
 This is not an aberration!
 We hear the phrase "economic growth" so much that the attempt to achieve it is taken as a given.
 This cuts across political (Republican, Democrat, Independent, etc.) and international boundaries, by the way.

 In general, the most acceptable type of information source is peer-reviewed research, which appears in journals.
 There are thousands of scholarly/academic journals, and to be fair not all of them are regarded with equal esteem.
 But, by and large, if you find information in a journal, there is good reason to believe that there is at least relatively solid scientific backing behind it, and often very solid scientific basis (again, this depends somewhat on the journal).